 The capital of Karnataka state has become a major economic hub, and international companies are increasingly establishing operations in the city.
 Consequently, there's a huge demand for commercial property and residential accommodation in Bengaluru, both within the city limits and on the outskirts.

 Construction projects are constantly being undertaken to meet the increasing demand for real estate in Bengaluru, but not all housing options will necessarily meet expats' standards.

 Types of accommodation in Bengaluru

 Many expats choose to live in independent (freestanding) houses for the space and freedom they offer.
 That said, independent houses, as with villas and bungalows, often don't have amenities attached to them, so homeowners must make arrangements for extras such as security.

 Many expats feel more secure living in gated communities or large apartment blocks.
 These mega-complexes provide convenient access to social activities with other residents and can be a welcoming space for expat families.

 Residential property prices in Bengaluru vary widely.
 Most high-end apartments offer facilities such as clubhouses, swimming pools and tennis courts.
 Luxury bungalows and row houses are available for expats with an above-average budget, but these exclusive properties don't stay on the market for long due to the high demand.

-Housing in Bengaluru can be unfurnished, semi-furnished or fully furnished so, while shipping is an option, expats can leave many of their belongings at home if they want to.
+Housing in Bengaluru can be unfurnished, semi-furnished or fully furnished so, while shipping is an option, expats can leave many of their belongings at home if they don't wish to deal with the hassle and costs of moving furniture.

 Finding accommodation in Bengaluru

 Companies in Bengaluru often purchase suburban villas or high-rise apartment blocks and hold them for employees in top-level and management positions, so expat employees may not even need to look for accommodation when relocating.

-For those who do, housing agents can provide a listing of available rental properties in the city and point out popular areas and suburbs to focus on.
-House hunting can be exhausting, daunting and time-consuming, so it's a good idea to consult a reputable real-estate company.
+For those not in this position, housing agents can provide a listing of available rental properties in the city and point out popular areas and suburbs to focus on.
+House hunting can be exhausting, daunting and time consuming, so it's a good idea to consult a reputable real-estate company.

 Renting accommodation in Bengaluru